MSSP-MA615/MIdterm-Project-/README.md

 # MIdterm-Project-
-The EDA rmd is cleaning data and Raw EDA process
+The EDA rmd is cleaning data and Raw EDA process.
-The
+The R file is the code abot how I do the question in gradescope.